Husnafazal/ssi-ml-project/README.md

 Ensure the SSI Data 2.csv file is available in the data/ folder, as this is used for feature retrieval and one-hot encoding.

 5. Run the API
-Start the Flask API server.
+Start the Flask API server:

 bash
 Copy code